danieldkato/devices/README.md

 ##REQUIREMENTS:
-This directory should consist of the header file `devices.h` and the source file `devices.cpp`.
+This directory must be saved in the library folder of the local system's Arduino sketchbook directory.
+It should consist of the header file `devices.h` and the source file `devices.cpp`.

 In addition, the Arduino sketchbook library folder should contain the following libraries: